carlsopa/Digital_Picture_Frame/README.md

 <li><i>USB_Upload.py</i><br>
 Python script that will detect any media devices connected through USB and then transfer the photos over to the raspberry pi.
 </ul>

+View a video explanation & demonstartion <a href="https://www.youtube.com/watch?v=A6njWGrcZDk">Digital Picture Frame</a>